Jean-Marc Pautras, CFF, discusses the Golden Age of French philanthropy, his call for foundations to act on climate and his passion for music.

 We were against this decision and we are still against it.
 We are asking the government to revise their decision.

 In another interview you gave, you said that foundations are not “elderly ladies” but need to foster innovation.
 What is your take on this?

-In 2014, an important law passed that defined the social economy as well as social innovation.
-Social innovation was defined as “creating a new responses a social need that is otherwise not covered by the public or private sector.”
+In 2014, an important law passed that provided a definition of the social economy as well as social innovation.
+Social innovation was defined as “creating new responses to a social need that is otherwise not covered by the public or private sector.”
 This was important for our sector because, it demonstrated that foundations have financed such responses, and thus social innovation, for a long time.